zincbase/zincdb/README.md

 ## Status

-The library is mostly feature complete, but still at an alpha level of stability.
+The library is mostly feature complete, but still at an alpha level of stability, and is not ready for production use just yet.
 To help turn this into a mature, stable product, please report any unexpected error or behavior at the [issue tracker](https://github.com/zincbase/zincdb/issues).

 ## Installation